Karl May

-Karl Friedrich May (/maɪ/ MY, [kaʁl ˈmaɪ]; 25 February 1842 – 30 March 1912) was a German author.
-He is best known for his 19th century novels of fictitious travels and adventures, set in the American Old West with Winnetou and Old Shatterhand as main protagonists and in the Orient and Middle East with fictional characters Kara Ben Nemsi and Hadschi Halef Omar.
+Karl Friedrich May (/maɪ/ MY, [kaʁl ˈmaɪ]; 25 February 1842 – 30 March 1912) was a German author known for writing often in first-person narrative about travels and adventures, mostly set in the American Old West or the Orient and Middle East, but also in Latin America, China and within Germany.
+For a time he insisted that he actually had travelled to the West and was called Old Shatterhand there, while in the Ottoman Empire he was called Kara Ben Nemsi, and posed in costumes.

-May also wrote novels set in Latin America, China and Germany, poetry, a play, and composed music; he was a proficient player of several musical instruments.
-Many of his works were adapted for film, theatre, audio dramas and comics.
-Later in his career, May turned to philosophical and spiritual genres.
-He is one of the best-selling German writers of all time, with about 200,000,000 copies sold worldwide.
+May is one of the best-selling German writers of all time, with about 200 million copies sold worldwide.
+A series of Karl May film adaptations was successful in the 1960s.

 Early life

 May was the fifth child of a poor family of weavers in Ernstthal, Schönburgische Rezessherrschaften (then part of the Kingdom of Saxony).
 He had 13 siblings, of whom nine died in infancy.
 His parents were Heinrich August May and Wilhelmine Christiane Weise.
 During his school years, he received instruction in music and composition.
 At age twelve, May was making money at a skittle alley, where he was exposed to rough language.